ChainSafe/netmask/README.md

+# @chainsafe/netmask

-Zero dependency typescript implementation for using netmasks with both ipv4 and ipv6
+Zero dependency typescript implementation for using netmasks with both ipv4 and ipv6.
+Heavily inspired by go implementation.

 ## Features